 What our clients ask quite often

-Complexity, number of pages, required functionalities, complexity of web design.
-Generally speaking, a really simple brochure website (one page layout) could cost £300, however, it’s a neat but really simple one.
-The cost of a simple but ‘proper’ website starts from £600-£800.
+It depends on complexity, number of pages, required functionalities and design.
+Generally speaking, a simple, basic, brochure website with a one-page layout would cost about £300.
+The cost of a simple multipage website starts from £600-£800.
 See our ‘website price calculator’ page.

-If you have a Wordpress site, there are many options: You can edit all of your content as well as menu, footer, home page slider - pretty much everything.
+If you have a WordPress site, there are many options: You can edit all of your content as well as menu, footer, home page slider - pretty much everything.
 However, our experience is that it’s not always the best idea.
-If you are techy you could find easy to edit all sections of your website, but be careful: You should know exactly what you do.
-You won’t cause any damage by adding a new blog post or re-writing the wording on a page.
-But when it comes to further editing - eg. images, changing font size, adding special formatting or just changing font colour, it’s almost sure that you won’t follow the best required practices.
-As a result, your page will be either slower or less optimised.
-You could say: “I didn’t notice any changes in speed.”
-You are quite right: This change was just a minor one.
-But if you do it regularly your site could be slower and slower.
-In this case the website’s UX level could drop and slowly but surely it will cause a negative impact on your business as well as on your SEO.
+If you’re a techy you may find it easy to edit all of your website but be careful; you need to know what you’re doing.
+You won’t cause any damage by adding a new blog post or re-writing the wording on a page, but when it comes to more in-depth changes such as images changing font size, adding special formatting or just changing font colour, it’s likely that you won’t follow best practice.
+As a result, your page will be slower.
+You might think that you don’t notice any changes in speed and indeed one minor change won’t make any difference.
+But if you do it regularly, your site could gradually get slower.
+In this case the website’s UX level could drop and slowly but surely it will have a negative impact on your SEO and on your business.

-As for a custom website editable sections will depend on your needs.
+In the case of a custom website, what is editable will depend on your needs.

-Hundreds and thousands of websites write SEO advice.
-Honestly, they are really good.
-The problem is that mostly are quite difficult to understand for an ‘average’ business owner.
+Hundreds and thousands of websites offer SEO advice and many of them are very good.
+The problem is that they are mostly difficult to understand for the average business owner.

-We really want you to understand what your role is in a successful SEO process.
-As such, we created this page about SEO which contains only those bits information what we think you need to know.
+We really want you to understand your role in a successful SEO process.
+That’s why we created this page about SEO, containing only the information that we think you need to know.
 Have a look at our SEO checklist too.

 Is your website newly launched?
 If yes, of course you can’t find it in any search engine.

-There could be loads of reasons why it doesn’t come up in search engines.
-You can find out what the problem is either yourself trying any website analysis website (free or non-free options are also available).
+There could be a lot of reasons why it doesn’t come up in search engines.
+You may be able to find out what the problem is yourself using a website analysis service (free or non-free options are also available).
 Alternatively, contact us for a free SEO analysis.

-is ‘special’, but could cost quite a lot more, if your business area is fully packed with competitors.
+but it could cost a lot more if your business area is packed with competitors.
+So it’s just

-If you find difficult to understand the result of the analysis or need help with SEO ask for help here.
+If you find it difficult to understand the result of the analysis or need help with SEO, ask for help here.